 Anytime you repair a foundation, there is up to a 35% chance that there will be a plumbing leak.
 That is why we always do a post-lift plumbing test on both the sanitary and fresh water system.

-We feel confident that if you ask these questions of any company you might be considering for your repair job, you will come up with only one concrete answer.
-With our history in Texas, our on-staff geologist, transferable warranty, and multiple foundation repair and financing options, Perma-Pier is the best choice for your foundation repair needs.
+We feel confident that if you ask these questions of any foundation repair company you might be considering for your repair job, you will come up with only one concrete answer.
+With our history in Texas, our trained staff, transferable warranty, and multiple foundation repair and financing options, Perma-Pier is the best choice for your foundation repair needs.